Fear is one of the most important motivators for any person.

 Hence numerous strands, from the three temporal alterations, to all of the consequences, need correction.
 But it ends up a lot for a reader to follow, and I admit I probably rushed through this one too much.

-As a fill in for the canon episode Two Days and Two Nights, the story was written in order to give a little depth to Travis.
-After all, in the episode, about all that happens is that he is injured while rock climbing on Risa.
+Hence as a fill in for the canon episode Two Days and Two Nights, I wrote this story in order to give a little depth to Travis.
+After all, in the episode, about all that happens is that he suffers an injury while rock climbing on Risa.
 But he didn’t start off rock climbing.
 At least, I didn’t want him to.

 However, the Enterprise series only showed her declaring her power, and never actually consolidating or wielding it, as the show was cancelled far too soon.
 I have tried to rectify that, and I recognize that the official books have done so as well.
 But I think Star Trek is a big tent, and there’s room for all sorts of fanfiction interpretations of what happens next.